Aaditatgithub/InboxIQ-Barclays-HackOHire-24/ReadMe.md

     - Create an azure account with the email same as that of M365 Tenant.
     - Ensure you have admin/global admin priviliges prior to that.
     - Setup API permission for Microsoft Graph API, in delegated permissions.
-    - Run everything as administratoy on pc
+    - Run everything as administrator on pc

 ## Installation
 1. Clone the repository.